Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 - Python 3.6.x
 - Python 3.7.x

-Installing the pyATS library couldn't be simpler, all you need to do is run the command `pip install pyats[library]` which should carry out the needed installation process.
+Installing the pyATS library couldn't be simpler, all you need to do is run the command `pip install pyats[full]` which should carry out the needed installation process.

 Verify the installation: